Inmate who died at HMP was accused killer Jonathan Henoche: sources | CBC News

 CBC News has learned from sources that an incident that preceded Henoche's death was caught on camera.

+Henoche's lawyer, Bob Buckingham, is calling for a full inquiry by the medical examiner into his client's death.

+"Mr. Buckingham noted that the chief medical examiner has authority under the Fatal Investigations Act to conduct an investigation into a death at a correctional facility but what is required in this instance is a public inquiry," reads a statement from Buckingham's office.

-Jerry Earle, president of the Newfoundland and Labrador Association of Public and Private Employees, the union that represents correctional officers, said correctional officers were involved in the incident.
+Jerry Earle, president of the Newfoundland and Labrador Association of Public and Private Employees, the union that represents correctional officers, said guards were involved in the incident.

 "We understand a couple of officers may have been initially assaulted," Earle said, adding there is an active investigation so he cannot comment on specifics.

-"Any time correctional officers go to work, people have to realize, it is at really volatile facilities.
+"Any time correctional officers go to work, people have to realize, it is a really volatile facility.
 We've heard of incidents before at HMP," Earle said.

 Earle said the union has offered support to correctional officers, and he has concerns about emotional effects as well.